Mastodon (social network): Forks

+Notable instances

 In 2017, Pixiv launched a Mastodon-based social network named Pawoo.
-The service was acquired by media company Russell in 2019.
+The service was acquired by media company Russell in December 2019; in December 2022, Russell sold it to The Social Coop Limited, a Cayman Islands-based entity affiliated with Web3 firm Mask Network.
 Pawoo is banned by most instances on Mastodon due to allowing lolicon art.

 In April 2019, computer manufacturer Purism released a fork of Mastodon named Librem Social.

 Gab, a controversial social network with a far-right user base, changed its software platform to a fork of Mastodon and became the largest Mastodon node in July 2019.
 Gab's adoption of Mastodon allowed Gab to be accessed from third-party Mastodon applications, although four of them blocked Gab shortly after the change.
 In response, Mastodon's main contributors stated in their blog that they were "completely opposed to Gab’s project and philosophy", and criticized Gab for attempting "to monetize and platform racist content while hiding behind the banner of free speech" and for "paywalling basic features that are freely available on Mastodon".

-In October 2019, the Fourth Estate Public Benefit Corporation released a fork of Mastodon named Civiq.Social.
+Gab later removed ActivityPub federation from its codebase due to various perceived technical issues, as well as plans to build its own protocol.

-Tooter is an Indian social networking product launched in September 2020.
-Tooter is forked (derived) from the main branch of Mastodon software.
+Tooter is an Indian social networking product launched in September 2020 that uses the Mastodon source code, initially without releasing its modifications.
+The service also identified itself as being wholly made in India, despite its origin.

-In October 2021, former US President Donald Trump founded Truth Social, which is based on Mastodon.
+In October 2021, (at the time) former President of the United States Donald Trump founded Truth Social, which is based on Mastodon.
 Initially, Truth Social did not make its source code available, violating Mastodon's AGPLv3 license.
 Eugen Rochko sent a formal letter to Truth Social's chief legal officer on 26 October 2021.
-On 12 November 2021, Truth Social published its source code.
+On 12 November 2021, Truth Social silently published its source code.